Portland Oregon Citizenship Lawyer

 Although it doesn’t happen often, applicants may come back to retake the exam one more time without reapplying if they fail to pass it the first time.

-Is an Immigration Lawyer Required for A Naturalization Application?
+Is a Citizenship Lawyer Required for A Naturalization Application?